kbase/relation_engine/importers/data_sources/README.md

 # Install data_sources dataset

 The script and data within this directory allow one to load the _data sources_ into the RE database via the RE API.
-The default RE API base url is `http://localhost:5000`, as defined in `importers/utils/config.py`, which can be redefined with the environment variable `RES_API_URL`.
+The default RE API base url is `http://localhost:5000`, as defined in `importers/utils/config.py`, which can be redefined with the environment variable `RE_API_URL`.

 A set of data files is located in the `importers/data_sources/data` directory, which will be used unless the `RES_ROOT_DATA_PATH` environment variable is set before calling the importer script.